mmbarbero/fog-computing-TUBerlin/README.md

 ```
 - This device is subscribed to both sensor's topics on the MQTT broker.
 It recieves the data as soon as it connects to the broker.
 - One of the functions grabs the data and calculates a basic average of the cars that passed in a certain period of time.
 - At the same we are connected to an AWS server using a basic ZeroMQ REQ/RES mode.
-I used a thread to run this on top of the MQTT subscriptions.
-Every 10 seconds it calculates the average of cars that passed in that time and sends it to the AWS server, and awaits for a response until it can send more.
+A thread is used to run this on top of the MQTT subscriptions.
+Every 10 seconds it calculates the average of cars that were passed in that time and sends it to the AWS server, and awaits for a response until it can send more.
 - If the AWS server goes down, it keeps collecting sensor data and then sends the average once it comes back online.
-(We need to work on this, make it more reliable)

 **4. Cloud Server**